Neglected Tropical Diseases

 Control and Eliminate Neglected Tropical Diseases

 Neglected tropical diseases — including trachoma, lymphatic filariasis, schistosomiasis, onchocerciasis and soil-transmitted helminths — are group of mainly parasitic, viral, or bacterial diseases that can cause a host of disabling conditions such as blindness, undernutrition, and painful physical deformities.
 In addition to the physical impact of these diseases, the lost economic opportunities and social stigma can be equally as devastating.
-Because they are most prevalent in poorer countries, where basic healthcare can be a challenge, neglected tropical diseases are also sometimes referred to “diseases of poverty.”
+Because they are most prevalent in lower income countries, where basic healthcare can be a challenge, neglected tropical diseases are also sometimes referred to “diseases of poverty.”
 Luckily, many of these diseases are entirely preventable or treatable.

 Integrated Control of Neglected Tropical Diseases

 Helen Keller Intl has a long history of supporting efforts to eliminate and control neglected tropical diseases.
 Since 2018, Helen Keller has been the lead implementing partner of the USAID’s Act to End Neglected Tropical Diseases (Act | West) program.
 Working in six out of 11 Act | West countries, Helen Keller aids Ministries of Health in West Africa in their goals to control and eliminate diseases, as well as integrate treatment into national health systems, ensuring greater sustainability of program achievements.
 Prior to Act | West, Helen Keller helped implement USAID-funded END in Africa, ENVISION, and NTD Control Program projects and managed USAID’s Morbidity Management and Disability Prevention (MMDP) project.